Many real estate investors have no desire to be full-time landlords.

 If this describes you, then you are probably looking for your next passive real estate opportunity.
 If you‘ve done a preliminary search or have been in the real estate industry for a while, then you‘ve undoubtedly heard about REITs, probably because the majority of REITs are publicly traded, just like stocks.
 You may have also heard about real estate syndications, which are frequently confused with REITS.

-However, while both types of investments can be lucrative forms of passive income, REITs are quite different from private real estate syndication opportunities, which we will explain below.
+However, while both types of investments can be lucrative forms of passive income, REITs are quite different from private real estate syndication opportunities.
+This article will walk you through real estate syndication vs REITs and the pros and cons of each of these real estate investment vehicles!

 What are REITs?